cdl-geneseo/geneseo-dictionary/W/Wide-clopse.md

 # Wide-clopse

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wide-clopse

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) A person whose eyes are set farther apart than the norm.